zakkireddyanshika-source/MoodSignal/README.md

 NLP-based classification of bipolar disorder, depression, and anxiety from text.

-Built by Anshika Zakkireddy and Varish Matlapudi — AI/ML Workshop Project 2026.
+Built by Anshika Zakkireddy and Varish Matlapudi and Anakin Dasgupta - AI/ML Workshop Project 2026.

 ## What it does